 Dr. Carlos Primo C. David

-Dr. Carlos Primo C. David is a Trustee of the ADR Institute, whose area of expertise is Global Environment and Energy.
-He is a licensed geologist and professor of Geology and Environmental Science in the University of the Philippines.
+Dr. Carlos Primo C. David is a licensed geologist and professor of Geology and Environmental Science in the University of the Philippines.
 He is a project leader of the Department of Science and Technology’s Project NOAH.
 He graduated with a degree in Geology and earned his Masters in Geology at the University of the Philippines.
 He obtained his Ph.D.at Stanford University with a degree on Environmental Science and Geology.
 Dr. David is also the Executive Director of Department of Science and Technology’s Philippine Council for Industry, Energy and Emerging Technology Research and Development.

 Dr. Renato De Castro

 National Security and East Asian Affairs Program